MyCryptoCheckout/wordpress/readme.txt

 - No KYC or product restrictions
 - Peer-to-peer transactions
 - No redirection to 3rd parties or iframes
-- Use any wallet(s) you want: desktop, mobile, or online
+- Use any crypto wallet you want
-- Automagically detect unique payments from customers using one wallet address
+- Automagically detect unique payments using one wallet address
-- Optional hierarchically deterministic (HD) wallet support
+- Hierarchically deterministic (HD) wallet support
 - 1-Click payment buttons, MetaMask, Waves Client, etc.
 - Fiat autosettlement enables you to connect to exchange(s) and instantly convert selected coins to fiat or stablecoins
 - Donations widget shortcode generator
-- Built in support for .onion addresses on Tor
+- Tor support
 - Compare MyCryptoCheckout to several other traditional and crypto solutions - <a href="https://mycryptocheckout.com/comparison/">Payment Gateway Comparison</a>
 - Take MCC for a test ride by visiting our <a href="https://wpdemo.mycryptocheckout.com/">demo store</a>